tornqvist/todo/README.md

 # todo
 My personal todo manager.
 Partly an exercise in bash and partly an excuse to procrastinate.

 Made for macOS and syncing over iCloud.
-It puts a `todo` file in yout `~/Documents` folder which server as a log and database.
+It puts a `todo` file in your `~/Documents` folder which server as a log and database.

 Todos can be tagged with a `+` and attached to a context with an `@`